Asset Allocation tutorial and primer for investors and financial advisors.

 Method #2: Use comprehensive asset allocation software that accounts for most all of the important life factors needed to match an investment portfolio to someone's life.

-It then displays current and proposed portfolio snapshots, and future projections of both current and proposed portfolios.
+It then displays current and proposed portfolio snapshots, and may have future projections of both current and proposed portfolios.
 This allows complete control over, and comparisons with, most every aspect of the asset allocation process.
-Model portfolios only show the current investment recommendations and allocation weights (AKA the proposed snapshot).

 It doesn't calculate the recommended mix of asset classes, so using an investment fact finder to determine risk tolerance is not needed.
 The user is just guessing about both risk tolerance and the allocation mix that matches it.